Majblomma: History

 Her campaign became a tremendous success.
-Around 139,000 Mayflowers were sold on the 1 May 1907 in Gothenburg – exceeding even Beda's expectations.
+Around 139,000 Mayflowers were sold on 1 May 1907 in Gothenburg – exceeding even Beda's expectations.

 A local newspaper wrote the following:

+Colours throughout the years

+The colours of the Swedish majblomma from 1926 to 2023.
+During the early years, the shape could vary somewhat.

 Outside of Sweden

 Following the initial success in Sweden, similar mayflower fund raising took place in Finland (1908), Norway and Denmark (1909), The Netherlands and Belgium (1910), Russia, Germany, Austria, Switzerland, Italy and France (1911), Britain and Estonia (1912), Algeria (1913), Cuba (1916), The US (1922) and India (1932).
 However, as tuberculosis rates in Europe declined, most international charities eventually disbanded, and now only remain in Sweden, Finland, Norway, and Estonia (today with different missions).